 Restaurants in Padstow- Paul Ainsworth at No6 Review

-Padstow has been a food lovers destination for years after Rick Stein put it well and truly on the map.
-It now has an array of restaurants, cafes and food producers.
+As foodies, we love Padstow, a food lovers destination for years after Rick Stein put it well and truly on the map.
+There are plenty of great things to do in Padstow and it now has an array of restaurants, cafes and food producers.

 Nestled in a quiet backstreet in the pretty harbour town, you will find Michelin Starred Paul Ainsworth at No. 6.
 The restaurant is a cosy and relaxed place to enjoy food of the highest standard.